Showcase your public APIs with Postman Notebooks

 Draft your notebook

-You can also preview your draft at any time.
+You can preview your draft at any time.
 To preview, click Preview.
 To return to the editor, click Edit icon Edit Notebook.

 Format your notebook